 1. Stand tall with dumbbells in front of your thighs.
 Feet shoulder-width apart, a dumbbell in each hand, palms facing your body (pronated grip).
 Pull your shoulders down and back, then brace your core.
 Put a slight bend in your elbows, about 10-15 degrees.
 That angle is locked in for the entire set.
 Think of your arms as two slightly curved steel rods.
 Once you set that bend, it doesn't change.

 2. Raise the dumbbells in front of your body.
 Exhale and lift both dumbbells directly in front of you in a smooth arc.
 Lead with your knuckles, keeping your wrists neutral the entire time.
-As the ACE exercise library notes, your elbows and upper arms should rise together, staying slightly ahead of your forearms (ACE, Front Raise).
+As the ACE exercise library notes, your elbows and upper arms should rise together, staying slightly ahead of your forearms.
 Stop when your arms reach shoulder height.
 Not above.
 Shoulder height is where the anterior deltoid peaks.

 3. Pause at shoulder height.
 Hold the top position for a full second.
 Arms parallel to the floor, elbows still slightly bent, wrists neutral.
 Your torso stays perfectly upright.
 Zero lean-back.
 If you have to arch your lower back to get the weight up, it's too heavy.
 Drop down and own it.

 4. Lower with control.
 Inhale and take 2-3 seconds to bring the dumbbells back to the starting position.
 Fight gravity the entire way down.
-This eccentric phase generates a huge portion of the muscle-building stimulus.
-Letting the weight just drop?
-That's throwing away half the exercise.
+This eccentric phase generates a large portion of the muscle-building stimulus.
+Letting the weight just drop throws away half the exercise.

 Dumbbell front raise proper form showing vertical torso, shoulder-height stopping point, slight elbow bend, neutral wrist position, and controlled movement path